-- you are required to provide notification of your intention to take maternity leave by the 15th week before your E.W.C. (unless this is not reasonably practicable); - you need to provide notification of the week your baby is expected to be born (MATB1) and when you want to start your maternity leave.
+- have been employed continuously by Sefton MBC for at least 26 weeks, by and including the 15th week before the week that the baby is due, - have average weekly earnings above the lower earnings limit for the payment of National Insurance contributions which applies in the qualifying week, - still be pregnant at the 24th week of pregnancy (or have had the baby by that time). - Provide notification of your intention to take maternity leave by the 15th week before your EWC (unless this is not reasonably practicable). - provide notification of your EWC (Form MAT B1) and when you want to start your maternity leave.
 If you change your mind about when you want to commence your maternity leave you can do so providing you give at least 28 days notice in advance.

-If you satisfy the criteria, you will be entitled to:
+If you satisfy the criteria, regardless of the number of hours you work, you will be entitled to SMP.
+The payments are:

-6 weeks at 90% of average weekly earnings
+6 weeks @ 90% of average weekly earnings plus

-plus

-a further 33 weeks at flat rate S.M.P. (£148.68 per week as at April 2019) or 90% of earnings if this is less than £148.68 per week).
+a further 33 weeks @ the current rate (£148.68 per week as at April 2019) or 90% of earnings if this is less than the current rate.

-S.M.P. is subject to P.A.Y.E. and N.I. contributions and Pension (where applicable) and is payable only for complete weeks.
+SMP is subject to PAYE and NI contributions and Pension (where applicable) and is payable only for complete weeks.
 There is no daily rate.